HP TECH TAKES /...

 • Be gentle with components and avoid touching sensitive parts

-If you’re using your computer outdoors, such as during a barbecue, take extra precautions to protect it from the elements.
+If you’re using your computer outdoors, take extra precautions to protect it from the elements.
 Consider using a laptop cooling pad or specialized outdoor-friendly accessories.

 2. Cable Management